RenevanWesten/CD-TC-CESM/README.md

 # CD-TC-CESM

-Mechanisms of Tropical Cyclone Response under Climate Change in the Community Earth System Model, resubmitted to Climate Dynamics (29 November 2022)
+Mechanisms of Tropical Cyclone Response under Climate Change in the Community Earth System Model, resubmitted to Climate Dynamics (5 January 2023)

 René M. van Westen, Henk A. Dijkstra and Nadia Bloemendaal